Hawker

 Hawker is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also using 2022 as the base year.
-Projected demographic shifts indicate an overall population decline in Hawker by 231 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to increase by 25 people during this period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections were adopted with 2022 as a base.
+Projections indicated an overall population decline over this period, with the area's population expected to shrink by 231 persons by 2041 according to this methodology.
+However, growth across specific age cohorts was anticipated, led by the 85 and over age group which was projected to grow by 25 people.

 Frequently Asked Questions - Population